-There are currently three options for Coconut syntax highlighting:
+The current options for Coconut syntax highlighting are:

-- 1. use SublimeText,

-- 2. use an editor that supports Pygments, or

-- 3. just treat Coconut as Python.
+- 1. use SublimeText (instructions below), - 2. use an editor that supports Pygments (instructions below), - 3. use coconut.vim, a third-party Vim highlighter, - 4. use coconut-mode, a third-party Emacs highlighter, or - 5. just treat Coconut as Python.

 Instructions on how to set up syntax highlighting for SublimeText and Pygments are included below.
-If you don't like SublimeText and your chosen alternative text editor doesn't have pygments support, however, it should be sufficient to set up your editor so it interprets all .coco (also .coc and .coconut, although .coco is the preferred extension) files as Python code, as this should highlight most of your code well enough.
+If one of the actual highlighters above doesn't work, however, it should be sufficient to set up your editor so it interprets all .coco (also .coc and .coconut, although .coco is the preferred extension) files as Python code, as this should highlight most of your code well enough.